How to Get a CSCS Card

 A Gold CSCS card isn’t too dissimilar from the blue card, as they are both for skilled workers.
 However, if you have taken the next step on the ladder to become a supervisor, you are then eligible for a gold CSCS card.

-Of course, there needs to be some certifications to qualify for your new role, such as a Level 3 NVQ or SVQ, along with a completed apprenticeship.
+Of course, you must hold specific certificates and qualifications to qualify for your new role, such as a Level 3 or 4 NVQ or SVQ, along with a completed apprenticeship.

 White/Grey CSCS Card